AccardoNull/AISystems-main/README.md

 Keys: [Space] to make the red bug navigate to the set goal.

-BOIDS system and corresponding simulator in Unity engine that supports an arbitrary number of agents from scratch.
+BOIDS system and corresponding simulator in Unity engine that supports an arbitrary number of agents.

 Features